 Deep Linking

-Deep Linking enable a smooth user experience by opening specific app pages when users click on corresponding links.
-Configuring Deep Linking ensures that clicking an http:// or https:// link that matches a specified domain opens the link within your app instead of default mobile browser.
-It's recommended to add your hostname with and without the "www" prefix.
+Deep Linking provides a smooth user experience by opening specific pages inside your app when users click matching links.
+It ensures that http:// or https:// links from a specified domain open within the app instead of the default mobile browser.
+It is recommended to add your hostname both with and without the “www” prefix.

-As your will click on "Configure".
-A pop-up will appear.
+As you click on "Configure", a pop-up will appear.

-Now, Add URL matching a specified domain to open the link within your app instead of your default mobile browser.
+Now, add a URL that matches a specified domain to open the link within your app instead of the default mobile browser.

 Android Configuration